Is Pain and Suffering Awarded After a Minor Car Accident?

 Most car accident lawsuits include a claim for pain and suffering if it has caused physical injury.
 As a rule of thumb, the level of injury sustained is related to the amount recovered in pain and suffering.
 For example, as a generic baseline, pain and suffering might be equal to three times the medical bills unless individual factors indicate it should be higher or lower.

 Most states follow a liability-based system when it comes to car accidents.
-Within this context, an injured party may bring a lawsuit against the driver whose negligence caused the accident and the resulting injuries and property damage.
+Within this context, an injured party and their personal injury attorney may bring a lawsuit against the driver whose negligence caused the accident and the resulting injuries and property damage.
 Under this system, an at-fault driver would be liable for pain and suffering even after a seemingly minor accident.

 About a dozen states, including New York, have no-fault laws that change how an injured party may recover compensation.
 If you are injured in New York, instead of seeking compensation from the at-fault driver for a minor accident– you will need to file a claim under your insurance policy.
 In this instance, recovery will usually be limited.
 In these personal responsibility states, you cannot recover non-economic damages.